josbraden/josbraden.github.io/JoshBraden-ResumePub.md

 ## About

-Five years experience in Managed Services, seeking a career in software engineering and cybersecurity.
+Over six years experience in the Managed Services field, seeking a career in software engineering; interests also include cybersecurity, devops, and systems administration

 ## Experience

-**System Administration/Helpdesk Technician**
+**System Administration**

 _Novosad Hayes Associates_

 Houston, TX

-June 2013-Current

-* Proficient in user support and usage of desktop and server operating systems
+July 2018-Current

+* Involved in client onboarding and virtual environment configuration

+* Managed most Windows network aspects in a small/medium environment

 * Configured and managed enterprise NAS systems with FreeNAS

-* Involved in client onboarding and virtual environment configuration

-* Worked in a small, versatile helpdesk group responsible for varied clientele
+* Handled automation, security, upgrades, and more

 ## Skills